 Unlike most states, California does not have a coordinating body that oversees its higher education systems.
 Instead the state relies heavily on the 1960 California Master Plan for Higher Education, which established University of California (UC) as the primary research institution, and California State University (CSU) as the primary professional institution.
 The plan also guarantees admission to UC or CSU to top high school graduates, and admission to community colleges for all graduates.

 The state of California is known for having outstanding schools.
-In US News and World Reports annual rankings for 2017, University of California—Berkley is the #1 choice for “Top Public School among National Universities” for the 19th year in a row.
-Tied for #2 is University of California—Los Angeles (UCLA).
-In the “National University” rankings, you’ll find Stanford University among the top 5.
+In US News and World Reports annual rankings for 2021, University of California—Los Angeles is the #1 choice for “Top Public School among National Universities.”
+A #2 is University of California—Berkeley.
+In the “National University” rankings, you’ll find Stanford University and California Institute of Technology among the top 10.
 Pomona College and Claremont McKenna College rank in the top 10 National Liberal Arts Colleges.
-At the regional level, 6 of the top 10 schools in the western region are located in California!
+At the regional level, 8 of the top 15 schools in the western region are located in California!

 About Online Colleges in California

-The NES reports that in 2012, 6.3% of California’s undergraduate and graduate students were enrolled in exclusively online degree programs, while 10.6% were enrolled in a hybrid of online and on-campus courses.
+The NCES reports that in 2018, 11.6% of California’s undergraduate and graduate students were enrolled in exclusively online degree programs, while 17.5% were enrolled in a hybrid of online and on-campus courses.

 Top universities across California offer online degree programs at all levels.
-Among the best is California Baptist University (CBU), which ranked in the top 10 “Best Online Bachelor’s Programs.”
-CBU offers more than 40 online bachelor, master and doctorate degree programs.
+Highly-ranked California Baptist University (CBU) offers more than 40 online bachelor, master and doctorate degree programs.

 The state’s focus on online learning opportunities is most apparent at the community college level.